 - The Agenda:

 - Morning: Solo time.
 Radical autonomy.
 I read; he hiked.
-We ignored each other.
-Remember: desire needs mystery.
+We ignored each other on purpose, and the missing was the point.

 - Afternoon: Shared activity with a purpose.
 We used the Growing Us card deck.